argodev/network_evaluation/README.md

 ## External/Internet Transfer Evaluation

-Running the client is similarly easy, but requires a few steps.
+For the Internet transfer tests, you only run the scripts on the client.
+The process is similar to the above with a few variations.

 1. You need to make a copy of `client_vars.sample` and save it as `client_vars.sh`.
 This file (`client_vars.sh`) must be located in the same directory as the test script (`remote_client.sh`).
 If you did this in the previous step, you do not need to repeat it.
 1. You should edit this new file and customize the properties in it to match your environment (speedtest server id, number of iterations, etc.)
 1. Then, you should be able to run `./remote_client.sh [identifier]` and it will run through the test loops.
    1. The `identifier` is simply a tag to uniquely identify this test collection.
 It could be `location01` or whatever fits.
-   1. For each loop, it will collect data in both directions (client --> server, server --> client)
-   1. Output files (`*.json`) will be stored in a directory named based on the current date: `./data/YYMMDD/`
+   1. Output files (`*.json`) will be stored in a directory named based on the current date: `./data/YYMMDD/`.
+For each iteration, there will be one file generatede with a `*.st.json` ending.
+Here `st` is for *speedtest* and is provided such that you could use the same identifier for your internal tests and external tests in the same location without having files overwritten.
+They will each be tagged with the loop/iteration number as well.
+An example listing is provided below.
+In this scenario, `loc01` was the identifier and the test ran for `3` loops:
+      * loc01.01.st.json
+      * loc01.02.st.json
+      * loc01.03.st.json

 ![sample remote client script](images/remoteclient.gif)

 ## Analysis

 Having collected the data using the tools above, here's where we generate the reports and review the data.
+For the example analysis, I have 10 different testing locations.
+The first five are hard-wired, and the second 5 are wireless, each with 4 different networks available.
+The data will look similar for each, as they were actually all captured from the same location (wired vs. wireless still holds), but it should give you the idea of how to adapt the analysis scripts for your use.